 With the Segments feature it is possible to manage different sectors of a company or different projects of an association and to obtain for each one the balance sheet and the complete profit & loss statement with the breakdown of revenues, costs and profit or loss.

-Segments can be registered either with the colon (:) or with the minus sign (-).
+- Segments can be recorded, by having them preceded after the account by either a colon (:) or a minus sign (-).

-If you want to enter segments with a minus sign in front of the segment code, you must activate the option 'Use minus sign (-) as segments separator, in the File menu, File properties (basic data) command, 'Options' tab.
+- If you want to enter segments with a minus sign preceding the segment code, you must activate the option 'Use minus sign (-) as segments separator, in the File menu, command File properties (basic data) → Options.

-- From the Account1 menu, activate the Enhanced balance sheet with groups command
+- Reports → Enhanced balance sheet with groups

 - Select the segment for which the balance sheet should be obtained (by project or by branch office)